 WARNING: Do not to apply any external heat.
 Using an external heat source can permanently damage the heating system inside your Chaval gloves and possibly render your gloves unsafe for use.

-Activate the heating system in your Chaval gloves and allow them to sit undisturbed for 1-2 hours.
-Now apply Sno-Seal to each glove in turn.
+The surface of your gloves will need to be warm, about 105 deg F. Activate the heating system in your Chaval gloves and allow them to sit undisturbed for 1-2 hours so the warmth migrates to the surface of the leather shell.
+If the surface of the leather is not sufficiently warm, you may need to use a sunny window or the warm air from central heat to get the leather warm but not hot, which could damage the heating system inside your Chaval gloves.
+Now apply a small amount of Sno-Seal to each glove in turn.
+A little goes a long way.
 By the time you get back to the first glove, it will have a dull appearance indicating that all of the wax was absorbed.
-Add more Sno-Seal to each glove in the same order.
+Add more Sno-Seal in very small amounts to each glove in the same order.
 When you get back to the first you may find areas that are shiny, indication that there is more wax than the leather could absorb.
 Add a bit more Sno-Seal to the dull areas of each glove until they remain shiny for a few minutes.
 This will leave a little excess on the surface.
 This is ideal for maximum resistance to abrasion from snow.
 If a more finished look is desired you can buff off the excess with a towel.

-WARNING: Applying Sno-Seal to the suede areas of the glove is not recommended.
-Sno-Seal will change the texture and absorbency of the suede, decreasing its effectiveness as an absorbent wipe.
+WARNING: Applying Sno-Seal to the non-leather areas of the glove is not recommended.
+Sno-Seal will change the texture and absorbency of suede, decreasing its effectiveness as an absorbent wipe.